 Gilbert, George Born in 1887 in England and was out on the B.C. coast in 1909 on HMS Shearwater, and when he was discharged from the Royal Navy, made his way back to British Columbia.
 He joined the Canadian Naval Service-Telegraph Branch in 1920 and eventually transferred to the Department of Transport.

-with the Radio Workshop in Esquimalt on November 05, 1923.
-Gilbert carried out, with
+the Radio Workshop in Esquimalt on November 05, 1923.
+Gilbert carried out, with Stephenson and

-Stephenson and J.D.
-Taylor, the installation and calibration of the new Pachena Direction
+J.D.
+Taylor, the installation and calibration of the new Pachena Direction Finding Station in